 What to expect

-CVS Health’s Data Scientist interview process in 2026 is usually a 3- to 5-round loop, but the exact structure depends heavily on the team.
+CVS Health's Data Scientist interview in 2026 is usually a 3- to 5-round loop, though the exact structure depends heavily on the team.
 A role tied to pharmacy analytics, Aetna, Caremark, personalization, pricing, or assortment optimization can shift the balance between coding, statistics, business cases, and domain depth.
-The most common pattern is a recruiter screen, a hiring manager conversation, one or two technical rounds, and a business or behavioral final discussion.
+A common arc is a recruiter screen, a hiring manager conversation, one or two technical rounds, and a business or behavioral final discussion.

 What stands out is how practical the evaluation tends to be.
-CVS Health usually emphasizes SQL and Python execution, experimentation and statistical judgment, and your ability to connect analysis to healthcare, retail, or insurance outcomes rather than just reciting ML theory.
-You should also expect some process variability and occasionally slow communication.
+The emphasis is usually on SQL and Python execution, experimentation and statistical judgment, and your ability to connect analysis to healthcare, retail, or insurance outcomes rather than reciting ML theory.
+Be prepared, too, for some process variability and occasionally slow communication across teams.

 Interview rounds